 Marketing Qualified Lead (MQL)

-Similar to competitive based pricing in the sense that this type of pricing is based off of the streamlined/current pricing for a specific product or service within the same industry.
+Similar to competitive-based pricing in the sense that this type of pricing is based on the streamlined/current pricing for a specific product or service within the same industry.

 The act of taking an existing product or service to a new market.